Gum disease and the connection to heart disease

 But wait, there's more!

 The connection between poor oral health and overall health may not be limited to cardiovascular disease.
 Studies have linked periodontal disease (especially if due to infection with a bacterium called porphyromonas gingivalis) and rheumatoid arthritis.
-In addition, a 2018 study found a link between this same bacterium and risk of pancreatic cancer.
+In addition, several studies have found a link between this same bacterium and risk of pancreatic cancer.
 However, as in the case of the connection with heart disease, an "association" is not the same as causation; we'll need additional research to figure out the importance of these observations.

 The bottom line